ethereum/execution-specs/docs/writing_tests/writing_a_new_test.md

 bytecode is meant to be treated as init code or call data.

 The code can be in either of the following formats:

-- `bytes` object, representing the raw opcodes in binary format
+- `bytes` object, representing the raw opcodes in binary format.
-- `str`, representing an hexadecimal format of the opcodes
+- `str`, representing an hexadecimal format of the opcodes.
-- `Code` compilable object
+- `Code` compilable object.

 Currently supported built-in compilable objects are:

-- `Yul` object containing [Yul source code][yul]
+- `Yul` object containing [Yul source code][yul].

 `Code` objects can be concatenated together by using the `+` operator.

-## Verifying the Accounts' Post State
+## Verifying the Accounts' Post States

 The state of the accounts after all blocks/transactions have been executed is the way of verifying that the execution client actually behaves like the test